What do we measure?

 How do we measure?

 Our webAI reads the website of the examined company and searches it for hyperlinks that target other websites (domains).
-Thus, webAI searches the entire corporate website, or the particularly relevant “top-level” sub-webpages, if very extensive websites with hundreds of sub-webpages are involved (more information on this: https://doi.org/10.1007/s11192-020-03726-9).
+Thus, webAI searches the entire corporate website, or the particularly relevant “top-level” sub-webpages, if very extensive websites with hundreds of sub-webpages are involved (for more information, see the publication: Web mining for innovation ecosystem mapping: a framework and a large-scale pilot study).

 - Incoming links: The destination domains of all outbound hyperlinks from a company’s website.